 Welcome to Queen Elizabeth Academy, we provide high quality, one on one tutoring services in Richmond Hill.
 We focus on building the foundation of the student, to help them achieve their academic goals.
 We support students from both high school and elementary school, via our tutoring services to help students in Richmond Hill.

 Queen Elizabeth Academy offers the best tutoring services in Richmond Hill, in building the foundation of our students, and helping them to understand, not memorize.
 If you are a student or parent seeking a tutor in Richmond Hill, we can support you through our step by step explanation, by our professional tutor team.

 Queen Elizabeth Academy has a strong tradition of providing high-quality education to students in Richmond Hill.
-We build the foundation of the student, not quick fix, to nurture their long term succcess.
+For students who need tutoring in Richmond Hill, we build the foundation of the student, not quick fix, to nurture their long term success.

 Over the past 9 years, we worked with thousands of students in Ontario, including Richmond Hill, many of whom were admitted to top universities: Waterloo, Queen’s, Western, Laurier, and McGill, with scholarships from $2,000 to $23,000.

 Many of our alumni have entered medical schools, MA, PhD or employed by global firms such as KPMG and Fidelity Investments.

 Get in touch with the best private school tutors in Richmond Hill and experience the interaction of our online live physics lesson.
 Students are focused and not being distracted or sitting passively We provide both one on one academic tutors and private credit courses (group classes)